How can inflammation contribute to dry eyes and Meibomian Gland Dysfunction (MGD)?

 After the initial series of IPL treatments, most people will need only occasional maintenance treatments, depending on the severity of their dry eye condition.

-Following the procedure you may experience temporary redness, temporary swelling, and temporary lightening or darkening of the skin in the treated area, as well as a period of temporary dryness while the glands work to produce healthy oils again.
+Following the procedure you may experience temporary redness, swelling, tenderness, and/or temporary lightening or darkening of the skin in the treated area, as well as a period of temporary dryness while the glands work to produce healthy oils again.

-If you suffer from dry or itchy eyes, call our office at (713) 838-2020 to schedule a consultation today!
+If you suffer from dry eyes, itchy eyes, or frequent chalazions/styes, call our office at (713) 838-2020 to schedule a consultation today!